Ryanel/Cedille/doc/README.md

 Bugs
 --------------------
 * Fix IRQ1 on x86 by either binding ALL IRQ's to a dummy handler or writing a real keyboard driver
+* IRQ code may corrupt the stack if optimizations are enabled.
+Check if its passing a pointer or a register image.

 Technical Debt
 --------------------